niekkerssies/Human-interaction-network-properties-emerge-from-spatial-constraints/README.md

 HOW TO RUN

+1. Download "bt_symettric.csv" from https://figshare.com/articles/dataset/The_Copenhagen_Networks_Study_interaction_data/7267433

-1. Download files into same folder
+1. Download .py scripts into same folder

-2. Install packages if necessary
+3. Install packages if necessary

-3. Optional: set one ore more desired ABC Runs by updating RUN_TESTS in "3.
+4. Optional: set one ore more desired ABC Runs by updating RUN_TESTS in "3.
 ABC Runs.py"

-4. Run files in order
+5. Run files in order

 This is a visualization of what the second of our models does: